accoffin12/streaming-04-bonus-ACoffin/README.md

 # 6. Modifications of Data
 The original source contained 12 columns, this was altered to a total of 7 columns.
 The original column from the data set called "transit_time" has been split into only date and time.
 Time has also been converted to military time for clarity.
-There are 56.3 million rows in this set, the same as the original.
+There are 56.3 million rows in the original set, for the sake of speed we will be looking at a single day New Years Eve 12/31/2022 with 106 rows.
+This date was selected as it marks the end of the callandar year and contains at least one instance of each subway station.

 The focus of this project is on transit_date, transit_time, station_complex_id, station_complex, borough, and rideship.
 The columns "payment", "fare", "transfers", "lat", "long" and "geo-reference have been removed.